audit-labs-audits/tn-contracts/src/consensus/invariants.md

 **stake**

-- stake balances and rewards can never overflow uint232, even with significant inflation or use of the precision factor
 - the only way to withdraw funds from the ConsensusRegistry and Issuance contract are during reward claim or full validator retirement (stake + rewards)
 - stake configs must take effect in the next epoch, not current
 - consensus burns must never push committees or validator set to invalid state